 Tribal identification cards are issued by most Native American tribes as proof of membership.
 Tribal ID cards differ slightly from one issuing organization to another.
 Generally, these ID cards contain the bearer's name, date of birth, enrollment number and expiration date.
 Some contain a physical description of the bearer.

-Many states allow Notaries Public to accept tribal ID cards, including Arizona, California, Colorado, Mississippi and North Carolina.
-Some of these states may require that the ID be issued by a federally recognized tribe.
+Many states allow Notaries Public to accept tribal ID cards, including Arizona, California, Colorado, Mississippi, and North Carolina.
+Some states require that the ID be issued by a federally recognized tribe.
 A regularly updated list of federally recognized tribes is posted on the U.S. Federal register.

 Consular identification cards — sometimes called matricula consular cards — are issued by the embassies and consulates of some foreign governments to their citizens who live in a foreign country.
 Additionally, these types of identification may be in a foreign language, so care should be taken when accepting a consular ID.